meicale/Interception-Tools/README.md

-Explicitly calling `intercept` and `uinput` on specific devices can be cumbersome, that's where `udevmon` enters the scene. `udevmon` accepts a YAML configuration with a list of _jobs_ (`sh` commands) to be executed in case the device matches a given description.
+Explicitly calling `intercept` and `uinput` on specific devices can be cumbersome, that's where `udevmon` enters the scene. `udevmon` accepts a YAML configuration with a list of _jobs_ (`sh` commands by default) to be executed in case the device matches a given description.
 For example:

 ```yaml
 - JOB: "intercept -g $DEVNODE | y2z | x2y | uinput -d $DEVNODE"